-2. Composition of Board of Directors
+2. Composition of the Board

 In accordance with article 9 of the articles of association, the Board is composed of minimum five members and maximum fifteen members.
-As of at 16 November 2013, the Board of Directors comprises 12 members:
+As of at 16 November 2013, the Board of directors comprises 12 members: